wickljas/PES_Board/docs/markdown/build_mbed_linux.md

 To replicate the Conda environment, use the file `docs/conda_envs/mbed-env-linux.yml` in this repository.

-You can create the environment with the following command:
+You can create the environment with the following command

 ```
 conda env create -f mbed-env-linux.yml